microsoft/AirSim/docs/settings.md

 * Fpv: View the scene from front camera of vehicle
 * Manual: Don't move camera automatically.
 Use arrow keys and ASWD keys for move camera manually.
 * SpringArmChase: Chase the vehicle with camera mounted on (invisible) arm that is attached to the vehicle via spring (so it has some latency in movement).

+### TimeOfDay
+This section of settings controls the position of Sun in the environment.
+By default `Enabled` is false which means Sun's position is left at whatever was the default in the environment and it doesn't change over the time.
+If `Enabled` is true then Sun position is computed using longitude, latitude and altitude specified in `OriginGeopoint` section for the date specified in `StartDateTime` in the string format as `%Y-%m-%d %H:%M:%S`, for example, `2018-02-12 15:20:00`.
+If this string is empty then current date and time is used.
+If `StartDateTimeDst` is true then we adjust for day light savings time.
+The Sun's position is then contibuously updated at the interval specified in `UpdateIntervalSecs`.
+In some cases, it might be desirable to have celestial clock run faster or slower than simulation clock.
+This can be specified using `CelestialClockSpeed`, for example, value 100 means for every 1 second of simulation clock, Sun's position is advanced by 100 seconds so Sun will move in sky much faster.

+### OriginGeopoint
+This specifies the latitude, longitude and altitude of the coordinates (0, 0, 0) in Unreal Units in the Unreal Engine environment.
+The vehicle's home point is computed using this transformation.
+Note that all coordinates exposed via APIs are using NED system in SI units which means each vehicle starts at (0, 0, 0) in NED system.
+Time of Day settings are computed at (0, 0, 0) coordinates in Unreal Engine environment.
+This means that Sun position is computed for geographical coordinates specified in `OriginGeopoint` and time specified in `TimeOfDay` section in settings.json.

 ### EngineSound
 To turn off the engine sound use [setting](settings.md) `"EngineSound": false`.
 Currently this setting applies only to car.